What Are Core and Extended in IGCSE?

 Cambridge (CIE) IGCSE offers two levels of exams for many subjects: Core and Extended.
 Both follow the same overall syllabus, but the depth and difficulty of the content differ.

-• A Foundation or Core tier is an excellent option for students who only want to focus on the fundamental mathematical concepts.
-It covers the most essential topics and provides practical skills for further studies that do not require advanced Maths.
+A Foundation or Core tier is an excellent option for students who only want to focus on the fundamental mathematical concepts.
+It covers the most essential topics and provides practical skills for further studies that provide advanced Maths tutoring in Dubai.
 The highest grade you can receive in Core is a 5.

 Core Difference Between IGCSE Core and Extended Tiers